How Digital Currency and NFT Transactions Are Evolving in 2025

 Visa Crypto Rules – What’s Already Changed

-Visa’s 2024 rule changes marked a major turning point for digital currency acceptance.
-The new standards are designed to reduce disputes, improve clarity for issuers, and offer merchants a safer framework for operating in high-risk industries like crypto.
+Visa’s 2024 rule changes marked a major turning point for the acceptance of digital currencies.
+The goal of the new standards is to decrease disputes, increase issuer clarity, and provide merchants with a more secure framework for doing business in high-risk industries like cryptocurrency.

 Key updates include: